 Now choose rather 75 to 150 choice, if you ain’t knowing already the bpm of the beat.
 Which is estimated value or you can just set it in the original FL bpm tempo option at any time when you add the beat into the playlist.

-Then you need to focus on the vocals, by chosing the Fit to tempo button on a vocal sample upper left corner with first button.
+Then you need to focus on the vocals, by choosing the Fit to tempo button on a vocal sample upper left corner with the first button.

 In the next picture; choose the e3 generic or e2 generic for your vocal to be stretched properly with the beat.

-Setting it back would be putting on Resample, that will then only set vocal back to original state it’s already set at from beginning.
+Setting it back would be putting on Resample, which will then only set vocal back to original state it’s already set at from the beginning.

-If you vocal is somehow still not in the same pitch.
+If your vocal is somehow still not in the same pitch.
 You might want to time stretch it additionally in the playlist or with the TIME option you see in this picture Yellow:

-Tip: You might want to set right feature in the playlist to stretch your vocal or just make the vocal have a higher lenght: Push the STRETCH button to on like a button, just little different as in next picture; To make able to stretch for it to make the pitch higher or lower of the vocal, like time stretching the vocal:
+Tip: You might want to set right feature in the playlist to stretch your vocal or just make the vocal has a higher length: Push the STRETCH button to on like a button, just little different as in next picture; To make able to stretch for it to make the pitch higher or lower of the vocal, like time stretching the vocal: